PROPOSAL FOR THE DECLASSIFICATION OF THE AZORES MARINE PROTECTED AREA NETWORK UNDER DISCUSSION

 2. Fully Marine Protected Areas Benefit People, the Economy, and the Environment

-The international commitment is to protect 30% of the ocean, with at least 10% under full protection.
-Should the declassification of RAMPA's fully marine protected areas proceed to allow tuna fishing, the Azores would have 0% of their area classified as fully protected, contravening the EU Biodiversity Strategy and its objectives.
+The international commitment is to protect 30% of the ocean, with at least 10% total protection.
+Opening the RAMPA Total Protection Areas to tuna fishing would be to declassify them, and the Azores would have 0% of the area classified as Total Protection, in violation of the EU Biodiversity Strategy and its objectives.

-This proposal seeks to amend Regional Legislative Decree No. 14/2024/A of December 24, approved by the Regional Assembly in October 2024.
-This decree resulted from a highly participatory process involving various economic sectors and civil society through:
+This proposal proposes to amend Regional Legislative Decree No. 14/2024/A of December 24 approved by the Regional Assembly in October 2024.
+This diploma came out of a very participatory process, involving various economic sectors and civil society through:

-• A solid participatory process, including contributions from 17 entities that agreed there would be no extractive activities in fully protected areas;
+a robust participatory process,including contributions from 17 entities that agreed that there would be no extractive activities in the full protection areas;

 5. Negative consequences for the international image of the Azores